Edris Fetisleam

-Edris Fetisleam (born 25 July 1999) is a Romanian professional tennis player.
+Edris Fetisleam (Dobrujan Tatar: Edris Fetislam; born 25 July 1999) is a Romanian professional tennis player.

 Fetisleam has a career high ATP singles ranking of 673 achieved on 14 October 2019.
 He also has a career high ATP doubles ranking of 1029 achieved on 5 August 2019.

 Fetisleam represents Romania at the Davis Cup making his debut on 8 April 2018 against Morocco's Yassir Kilani.